 - Start with a large piece of art or mirror

-- Add to it 1-2 of the following accent pieces: plant, vases, candlesticks
+- Add to it 1-2 of the following accents: plant, vases, candlesticks

 Combining these items can also give a little asymmetric interest.
-If you have a hearth, balance an accent on one side of your large scale frame with something on the hearth on the opposite side like this.
+If you have a hearth, balance an accent on one side of your large scale frame with accessories on the hearth on the opposite side.

 More Fireplace Decorating Ideas

-I hope you found this helpful today!
+I hope you found these fireplace mantel decor ideas helpful today!
 And thanks to Krista at The Happy Housie, I actually have even more mantel decorating ideas for you.
-She’s rounded up a collection of bloggers who are sharing summer mantel ideas.
+She’s rounded up a collection of bloggers who are sharing diy fireplace mantel ideas.
 Be sure to pin this for later and visit a few of these gorgeous posts below!